KUL-RSDA/documentation/LIS/LIS_on_HPC.md

 This document assumes the user has basic knowledge of the HPC, see 'Getting started on the HPC' documentation.

--   LISF source code is available on the KUL-RSDA github:
+-   LISF source code is available on the KUL-RSDA github as a fork of the NASA LISF repository
     <https://github.com/KUL-RSDA/LISF>

 -   The master branch is kept up-to-date with the NASA version.

--   Several feature/branches on this repository include:
+-   In the RSDA fork of LISF, there are several feature branches:
+-   a) compilation branch that includes all changes needed to get LISF compiled on the VSC HPC (Tier-1 Hortense and Tier-2 Genius and wICE)
--   a) model developments that are supposed to get sent to NASA after publication
+-   b) model developments that are supposed to be sent to NASA after publication with a testcase
--   b) bug fixes that are supposed to get sent to NASA
+-   c) bug fixes that are supposed to be sent to NASA with a testcase
--   c) KUL-RSDA specific options that are not planned to be sent to NASA
+-   d) KUL-RSDA specific options that are not planned to be sent to NASA

 The LISF framework has three components: